 In Sec.~\ref{sec:velocity} we present an analytic equation that is numerically solved for the velocity of the swimming solution to Eq.~\eqref{eq:nondim combined}.
 This velocity is consistent with the intermediate ballistic regime of the MSD, computed numerically for Eq.~\eqref{eq:nondim combined} and given by

 for Eq.~\eqref{eq:ABP}.
 In Sec.~\ref{sec:tau} we determine $\tau$ by numerically computing the orientation correlation function but find that the memory induced from modifying the environment causes a reduced effective diffusion as compared to ABP with identical angular persistence.
-Given that in the experimental systems, the angular persistence is a byproduct of local hydrodynamic effects while in our model the angular reorientation is a globally-derived effect of the past spatial history contained in the concentration field, it is perhaps not surprising that active Brownian motion accurately predicts the enhanced diffusion of the experimental system, while here it does not.